Mirrors (Justin Timberlake song): Cover versions

-In May 2013, Boyce Avenue released with Fifth Harmony their version of the song.
-The Huffington Post noted that the duet "makes for the perfect blend of harmonies -- and a convincing love story told through lyrics."
+In May 2013, Boyce Avenue released a version of the song with Fifth Harmony.
+The Huffington Post noted that the duet "makes for the perfect blend of harmonies – and a convincing love story told through lyrics."
 The cover was nominated for a YouTube Music Award.
 In the same month, Issues frontman Tyler Carter released a cover of Mirrors, while replacing the second verse with his own.
 In April 2013, Paradise Fears covered this song, with lead vocalist Sam Miller adding his own personal flair to it.

 In June 2013, Cimorelli released their version of the song along with Big Time Rush member James Maslow.
 Amy Sciarretto of Pop Crush noted that the track "gets a boost from an added masculine element.
 Maslow's presence adds a whole other layer of harmony, too."
 In September 2013, Ellie Goulding also sang it in the Live Lounge.
 Entertainment Weekly wrote that she had added "some piano and a more soulful edge" and that "her vocal riffs give the tune a whole new flavor".
-Mike Wass of Idolator felt it was not a "bad" performance, but that "her high-pitched vocal is just a little too cutesy for a song that demands a certain amount of soul."

-In August 2015, country singer Hunter Hayes performed a bluegrass version of the song at Nashville's famed Blackbird Studio for YouTube channel CountryNow.
-Stephen L. Betts from Rolling Stone gave it a positive review, writing "his performance focuses on a passionately delivered vocal laced with touches of R&B in his voice."
+In August 2015, country singer Hunter Hayes performed a bluegrass version of the song at Nashville's famed Blackbird Studio for the YouTube channel CountryNow.
+Stephen L. Betts from Rolling Stone gave it a positive review, writing, "his performance focuses on a passionately delivered vocal laced with touches of R&B in his voice."
 Canadian country group Hunter Brothers recorded a cover of the song that was included on their debut studio album, Getaway, in March 2017.
 Indie groove band Goose performed a cover of the song at Goosemas X, in December 2023.